prisma/prisma-engines/query-engine/connector-test-kit-rs/README.md

 #### Running tests through driver adapters

-The query engine is able to delegate query execution to javascript through [driver adapters](query-engine/driver-adapters/js/README.md).
+The query engine is able to delegate query execution to javascript through driver adapters.
 This means that instead of drivers being implemented in Rust, it's a layer of adapters over NodeJs drivers the code that actually communicates with the databases.
+See [`adapter-*` packages in prisma/prisma](https://github.com/prisma/prisma/tree/main/packages)

 To run tests through a driver adapters, you should also configure the following environment variables: